Default Bayes Factors for Testing the (In)equality of Several Population Variances: Practical Examples

-\subsubsection{Testing Against a Single Value}
+\subsection{Testing Against a Single Value}

-Polychlorinated biphenyls (PCB), which are used in the in the manufacture of large electrical transformers and capacitors, are extremely hazardous contaminants when released into the environment.
-Suppose that the Environmental Protection Agency is testing a new device for measuring PCB concentration (in parts per million) in fish, requiring that the instrument yields a variance of less than $0.10$ (a standard deviation $s \leq 0.32$).
-Assume that the makers of the new device are very confident, assigning $50\%$ probability to the outcome that the new device reduces the required standard deviation at least by half.
-Defining $\delta = \frac{0.32}{\sigma_{\text{device}}}$, this prediction formally translates into $p(\delta \in [2, \infty]) = \nicefrac{1}{2}$, which is fulfilled by a (truncated) prior with $\alpha = 2.16$.
-Seven PCB readings on the same sample of fish are subsequently performed, yielding a sample standard deviation of $s = 0.22$ and a sample effect size of $1.42$ \parencite[see][p.
+Polychlorinated biphenyls (PCB), which are used in the manufacture of large electrical transformers and capacitors, are hazardous contaminants when released into the environment.
+Suppose that the Environmental Protection Agency is testing a new device for measuring PCB concentration (in parts per million) in fish, requiring that the instrument yields a variance of less than \( 0.10 \) (a standard deviation \( \sigma_0 \leq 0.32 \)), thus \( \phi > 1 \).
+This suggests the use of a directed Bayes factor.
+Seven PCB readings on the same sample of fish are subsequently performed, yielding a sample standard deviation of \( s = 0.22 \) and a sample effect size of \(\hat{\phi} = \frac{\sigma_0}{s} = 1.42 \) \parencite[see][p.
 420]{mendenhall2016statistics}.
-We compare the following hypotheses:
+We compare the following hypotheses

-which yields equivocal evidence, $\text{BF}_{0m} = 1.04$.
-The Bayes factor is generally slow to gather evidence in favour of the null hypothesis \parencite[][p.
-248]{johnson2010use, jeffreys1961theory}.
-To alleviate this, one can specify a (non-overlapping) null region instead of a point null.
-We demonstrate this on an example in the next section.